PDOK/gokoala/README.md

   - `"*.go.tilejson"`
 - Now add template language support by running the [setup-jetbrains-gotemplates.sh](hack/setup-jetbrains-gotemplates.sh) script.
-- Now you'll have full IDE support in the GoKoala templates.
+- Reopen the project (or restart IDE).
+Now you'll have full IDE support in the GoKoala templates.

 Also: